PressCrew/infinity/dashboard/docs/docs/features.md

 # Infinity Theme Features

-Infinity has a few of built-in features that you can use to quickly add functionality to your themes.
+Infinity has a few built-in features that you can use to quickly add functionality to your theme.
 We've done this, because we think that certain customization features are essential for any theme.

-Unlike the standard solutions WordPress provides for custom headers and custom backgrounds, we've integrated this functionality into the theme options panel, so your users do not have to switch between different pages in the dashboard.
+Unlike the standard solutions WordPress provides for custom headers and custom backgrounds, we've integrated this functionality directly into the theme options panel, so your users do not have to switch between different pages in the dashboard.

 Currently there are four core features that you can use in your themes.
 You enable them in your child theme's functions.php just like you would with any other theme.
 Some of the features